 Faculty Early Career Development Program

-This program provides funding to early-career faculty at U.S. higher education institutions to support innovative research and education initiatives that integrate both elements effectively.
+This program provides funding to early-career faculty in U.S. higher education to support their innovative research and educational initiatives over a five-year period.

 Award Range